A Federal Policy Agenda for Children

 Georgia Child Health Poll · Annual

-A note on our data: All polling and research cited on this site was conducted by our team at the Emory Center for Child Health Policy at Rollins School of Public Health, Emory University.
-We are not citing others' work — this is our evidence base, built over more than a decade of listening to families.
+A note on our data: All polling and research cited on this site was conducted by our team — first at Vanderbilt, now at the Emory Center for Child Health Policy at Rollins School of Public Health, Emory University.
+This is our evidence base: annual polling in Tennessee from 2019 through 2024, launched in Georgia in 2025, and now a national Same Sky survey in development.

 The Founding Document

-Same Sky begins with a clear statement of what we believe, who we are, how we work, and what we are building.
+Same Sky begins with a clear statement of what we believe, who we are, how we work, and what we are building toward.

 Same Sky